-PGR8.2.1R The supervisory team is responsible for meeting with the candidate regularly, discussing progress made and agreeing any actions and objectives.
+PGR8.2.1R The supervisory team is responsible for meeting with the postgraduate researcher (PGR) regularly, discussing progress made and agreeing any actions and objectives.

-PGR8.2.2R The supervisory team may raise concerns at any time with the Faculty Research Degrees Committee about progress being made by the candidate, which may result in further action being taken.
+PGR8.2.2R The supervisory team may raise concerns at any time with the Faculty Research Degrees Committee about progress being made by the PGR, which may result in further action being taken.

 PGR8.2.3R The FRDC will monitor supervisory arrangements through data about progress and completion rates, progression and review reports, and feedback from PGRs.